Table of Contents

 MinVersion

-The minimum version (size) supported in the QR Code Model 2 standard – namely 1.
+The minimum version (size) supported in the QR code standard – namely 1.

 public const int MinVersion = 1